davyraittdevelops/legendary-dragons/README.md

 - CardContext: The context for managing the cards from the Scryfall API.
 - InventoryContext: The context for the inventory management for a user.
 - DeckContext: The context for the deck management for a user.
-- WishlistContext: The context for the deck management for a user.
+- WishlistContext: The context for the wishlist management for a user.
 - IdentityAndAccessContext: The context for authenticate & authorization of a user.

 ## Cloud Deployment diagram